Lemon Blueberry Muffins (Wholesome + One-Bowl)

 2. Work in the softened butter using a fork or an electric mixer.

-Because these Lemon Blueberry Muffins bake at a relatively high temperature, they rise nicely and the tops get all golden and crunchy.
+These Lemon Blueberry Muffins rise nicely and their tops turn golden.
+They're wholesome yet light with a tender crumb.
 The fresh lemon juice and zest add lovely flavor and the plump berries pop, oozing their sweet juices through the muffins.

-Lemon Blueberry Muffins are light, tender, and delicious, made with whole wheat flour and bursting with fresh lemon and juicy blueberries for a wholesome breakfast or snack!
+Lemon Blueberry Muffins are wholesome, tender, and delicious, made with whole wheat flour and bursting with fresh lemon and juicy blueberries for a wholesome breakfast or snack!

 Course: Bread